act-rules/act-rules.github.io/pages/glossary/programmatic-section-of-content.md

 A _programmatic section of content_ is either an [explicit section of content][] or an [implicit section of content][].

-If a programmatic section of content contains a [host][], with a [shadow root][] associated to it, or a [browsing context container][]; then the content of the corresponding shadow tree or browsing context is also part of this programmatic section of content.

 Programmatic sections of content may contain nested programmatic subsections of content.

 Programmatic sections of content may have zero or one heading [associated][] with them.